virtix/one-click-hugo-cms/site/content/contact/_index.md

 <h3 class="f4 b lh-title mb2">How to get in touch</h3>

-You can  use the form below for any inquiries about coaching availability and scheduling a 1-on-1 face-to-face session with me.
+You can meet me at random times at the Whitehouse or use the form below for any inquiries about coaching availability and scheduling a 1-on-1 face-to-face session with me.
 Don’t be shy, drop us a line!